cearls/timberland/README.md

 ## Blocks

-A block is a self-contained page section and includes its own template, script, style and functions files.
+A block is a self-contained page section and includes its own template, script, style, functions and block.json files.

 ```
   example/
+  ├── block.json
+  ├── functions.php
   ├── index.twig
-  ├── functions.php
   ├── script.js
   ├── style.css
 ```

 To create a new block, create a directory in `theme/blocks`.
-Add your `index.twig` and optional style.css, script.js and functions.php files and it's ready to be used with the WordPress block editor.
+Add your `index.twig` and `block.json` files and it's ready to be used with the WordPress block editor.
+You can optionally add style.css, script.js and functions.php files.
+An example block is provided for reference.
 Add editable fields by creating a new ACF field group and setting the location rule to your new block.
 You can now use these fields with your block in the block editor.

 ### Accessing Fields